List of Bakugan Battle Brawlers characters: Maron Leltoy

 Baron Leltoy's younger sister and the second oldest of the Letloy siblings.
 She lives with her family on Vestal.
 She first appeared in episode 28 with Baron's other siblings and appears to show some worry to Baron before he left to meet with Ace and after he lost to Prince Hydron.
 She appeared again when Baron and the rest of the Resistance had to leave for Earth.
 In episode 36, Maron uses the Dimension Transporter to visit Baron on Earth.
 Baron takes her to an amusement park where she showed a lot of excitement.
 While Baron was showing her how to use a Gauntlet, they accidentally ended up in a battle against Volt Luster (who was battling Shun Kazami).
 After joining the battle, Maron was watching from a safe distance until some of the attacks landed near her.
 When she was falling from her lookout post Shun saved her.
-After the battle before she left for home she gave Shun a kiss on the cheek for saving her.
+After the battle before she left for home, she gave Shun a kiss on the cheek for saving her.
 Maron is the main sibling of Baron.
 It is unknown whether all of Baron's other siblings have a name that rhymes with Baron's, only three other names are known besides Baron and Maron.

 Serena Sheen

 Fabia's older sister and the Queen of Neathia.
 Not one to crumble under pressure, Serena goes and sends Fabia to Earth to get help against The Gundalians.
 In addition, she calls the ancient and legendary "antimatter energy" to cover her home world.
 However, the Emperor of Gundalia uses his Bakugan Dharak to break down the shield to steal and absorb the energy's power.
-Serena's biggest challenge is to keep Neathia running smooth and keep the people calm and safe while waiting for Fabia and the Brawlers to help take down Barodius.
+Serena's biggest challenge is to keep Neathia running smoothly and keep the people calm and safe while waiting for Fabia and the Brawlers to help take down Barodius.
 In "Mechtanium Surge", she is revealed to be the Ambassador of Neathia and Gundalia.
 In order for this to happen, she resigned as Queen, thus giving the throne to Fabia.